ammarozkan/TBWG/README.md

-# Compiling a Server
+# Compiling

 A basic server of TBWG uses the TBWGLib.
 I'd use compiling TBWGLib seperately and using that compilement for server compilation via linking to use the symbols.

 ## Compiling the TBWGLib

-On linux, GCC and MAKE required. and also linux socket.h ... and also GNU C lib..

-On windows, just MinGW.

 ### Linux
+Requirements: GCC, MAKE

 In the TBWGLib directory, running